Heart Attitudes – How to Heal Our Hearts

-So Heart Attitudes sermon notes.
-During the adventure of life each of us will have an opportunity to forgive someone who has stabbed’ us.
+Heart Attitudes sermon notes.
+During the adventure of life, each of us will have an opportunity to forgive someone who has stabbed us.
 We must forgive.
-Not forgiving is like the broken-off point of a knife working its way to our heart.
-It will not injure the person who did the stabbing.
-It only will injure the person stabbed.
-Getting the broken point out is the difficulty part.
+Not forgiving is like the broken-off point of a knife working its way to our hearts.
+It will not injure the person who did the stabbing; it will only injure the person stabbed.
+Getting the broken point out is the difficult part.

 Sermon On The Mount Sermon Series